 He is also the one making all my Anki decks for me!
 I wrote a detailed email explaining how it works, and now all I need to do is send him the list of words in English, and he will translate them to Arabic, apply romanized script so I can learn them faster and speak the words aloud as audio, so I can hear these while studying.
 Even forgetting adding the audio, creating these decks with good translations on a regular basis would take me a lot of time that could be spending actually learning the language.

-If anything comes up that someone else may be able to do for me, then I consider outsourcing if it’s practical and affordable.
-Unfortunately, the list of ways I can clear up my day like this is very small (so I definitely can’t have a four hour workweek like the guy that gave me this idea), but luckily I know that what I do outsource is saving me a LOT of time each week.
-The resources I use to find these people are odesk and elance [aff links] for quality work, and fiverr.com for quick tasks that I’d pay $5 for.
+If anything comes up that someone else may be able to do for me, then I consider outsourcing if it's practical and affordable.
+Unfortunately, the list of ways I can clear up my day like this is very small (so I definitely can't have a four hour workweek like the guy that gave me this idea), but luckily I know that what I do outsource is saving me a LOT of time each week.
+The resources I use to find these people are odesk and elance [Edit: now they merged and become Upwork] for quality work, and fiverr.com for quick tasks that I'd pay $5 for.

 I still need to send a lot of emails to explain the task and find the right people, but ultimately it's time and money well spent.

 Learning a language more efficiently

 Finally, we're on to what it's all about right now for me!
 Despite the above five thousand words worth of things trying to grab my attention during the day, I still need to put some serious time into learning Arabic and progressing towards what will ideally be fluency by December 18th.

 Thanks to working more efficiently, as described above, even though I have a LOT of work to do during the day, I'll still have plenty of time to focus just on the language.

 I apply a similar approach and treat it just as I would treat any work.
 As above, I block out distractions, timeblock a study or learning session into a 25 minute block, and focus on doing one thing at a time.